What Defines You?

 The question that always pulls at me the most is, “What defines me?”
 If you were to ask those closest to you, your spouse, children, and/or friends, “what defines me,” what would they say?
 Would they say, “You are really charitable, friendly, and loving but you always seem to be attached to your phone or computer.”
 There are a thousand things they could say, but when you personally think about that question, “What defines me?”
 What is your answer?
 Be honest with yourself and really take a deep look at what characterizes you as a person.

 In one of his videos, Matthew Kelly states, “Everyday we make choices.
 Many can seem inconsequential, but one builds upon another and in the end our choices define who we become.
 Little choices matter because they become the foundation for bigger decisions.
 But sometimes it only takes one decision to change the direction of your life for better or for worse.
 WE are not the victims of our bad decisions.
 If we are honest with ourselves, we are actually the AUTHORS of our bad decisions.”
-Essentially, we are defined by our decisions.
+Essentially, we can become defined by our decisions.
 Thankfully, with some careful reflections on our decisions, we can make one of the most important decisions - the decision to change - which ultimately changes the way we view ourselves and others view us.

 As parents we are called to be virtuous role models to our children, which is not always an easy task.
 Every choice we make has a huge impact on how our children view us and how they make decisions as well.
 What defines you will often define your children’s future.
 We model what we were taught as well as the behaviors we witnessed as children whether we see it or not.
 It always makes me laugh when I catch myself reacting to a situation the way my father or mother would.
 Those little sayings, “like father like daughter” or “the apple doesn’t fall far from the tree”, always seem to creep into my head.